Experienced Livingston County Family Law Attorney

 Our calm, reassuring and reasonable approach helps clients focus on reaching their goals in divorce, property settlement, child custody, alimony and premarital property issues, and child support agreements.
 For a free consultation, call us today at 517-219-9301 or fill out our online form.

 We handle more than contested or uncontested divorce.
-The Michigan family law attorneys at Gormley and Johnson Law Offices, PLC, provide comprehensive legal services to meet many of the needs a family will encounter, including:
+The Michigan family law attorneys at Gormley Law Offices, PLC, provide comprehensive legal services to meet many of the needs a family will encounter, including:

 - Custody: Child custody involves physical custody (where the children live) and legal custody (who makes decisions regarding the children’s health, education and welfare).
 Our attorneys protect the rights of parents and the best interests of the children in these matters.